Ever wondered why the Renaissance bloomed in Italy? Let’s uncover its origins.

 Michelangelo’s quote highlights the power of self-confidence in guiding our path, leading to secure and fulfilling outcomes.

-How and why did the Renaissance Start in Italy: A recap
+How and Why Renaissance Start in Italy: A Recap